Mashpoe/c-hashmap/readme.md

 ## Removing Entries

-Hashmaps are complicated data structures, and the removal of entries has a few side-effects that require some extra overhead to deal with.
+Hashmaps are complicated data structures, and the removal of entries has a few side effects that require some extra overhead to deal with.

-While the overhead won't really slow things down by much, simply having this feature requires some extra checks in order to deal with the effects it has on the internal memory layout of the hashmap, and these checks will have to be made regardless of whether or not you actually remove any elements.
+While the overhead won't really slow things down by much, simply having this feature requires some extra checks because of the effects it has on the internal memory layout of the hashmap, and these checks will have to be made regardless of whether or not you actually remove any elements.

 For this reason, entry removal is disabled by default.
 If you want to enable it, you can uncomment the `#define __HASHMAP_REMOVABLE` line at the top of `map.h`: